The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Introduction

-Researchers have been working on studying the reliability of safety-critical sub-systems in aviation \citep{pettit2001general, weckman2001modeling, lu2015reliable, muecklich2023safety}, which also extends to the emerging field of system-level verification in either deterministic or probabilistic sense \citep{tomlin2001safety, reinhardt2013safety, hook2016certification}.
+Researchers have been working on studying the reliability of safety-critical sub-systems in aviation \citep{pettit2001general, weckman2001modeling, lu2015reliable, muecklich2023safety}.
+Complementary efforts in the reliability community have advanced the understanding of accident causation and system safety through both organizational and technical lenses \citep{saleh_highlights_2010}, analyzed trends in aviation maintenance risk \citep{marais_analysis_2012}, and developed systematic approaches to model general aviation accidents such as high-risk occurrence chains in helicopter operations \citep{rao_high_2018} and state-based accident models \citep{rao_state-based_2020}.
+These lines of research also extend to the emerging field of system-level verification in either deterministic or probabilistic sense \citep{tomlin2001safety, reinhardt2013safety, hook2016certification}.
 Aircraft performance is one of the prime examples for verification of reliability, as they can be modeled in the simulation environment \citep{heidlauf2018verification}.
 However, existing works usually adopt simple approximations which assume the aircraft can be modeled with a point mass \citep{hu2020uas, guo2021safety, hu2022obstacle} or reduced number of freedom (i.e., Dubins Model) \citep{dubins1957curves, molnar2024collision}.
 On the other hand, communication latency and complete signal loss are critical events that impact RPAS system reliability, and drastically deteriorate flight performance, especially during autonomous operations.
 Additionally, the desired level of automation during certain RPAS missions is also an open-ended question to the community.
 For instance, three levels of control architectures are in service, (i) human-in-the-loop (HITL), where the control system requires continuous and direct human input; (ii) human-on-the-loop (HOTL), where human act as the supervisor to the machine; (iii) fully autonomous, where the RPAS determines procedures to fulfill mission requirements.
 RPAS are moving objects, proper autonomous functions needs to be put onboard to maintain stability as well as perform basic maneuvers.
 Studying the impact of C2 link issues helps answer the question of, \textit{how much autonomy and what type of control architecture do we need to be have onboard for RPAS in order to complete the given task?}

 One closely-related work was actually done on a within-visual-range (WVR) air-to-air (A2A) dogfight RPAS virtual reality simulator \citep{thirtyacre2021effects, thirtyacre2022remotely}.
 The author employed repeated experiments with experienced pilots to test the combat success score, with a set of sparse latency values ranging from 0 up to 1.25 seconds, during high- and low-speed engagement scenarios.
 The author discovered that when latency cannot be eliminated, conducting high-speed beyond-line-of-sight (BLOS) engagements may lessen its negative impact, which provides insights for WVR combat in real world.
 This study makes notably contribution by considering the communication latency in the dynamic dogfight task.
 However, this study has not considered the impact of complete C2 link loss, while only six latency values are considered in the simulator.
 Another closely related work studies the impact of communication latency and signal loss on separation assurance of RPAS for autonomous cargo operations \citep{bulusu2022impact}.
 They remarkably consider communication availability by introduce message drop probability (MDP) to approximate the C2 link drop behavior.
 A sparse set of five values of latency values, and six values of MDP are selected in their simulation.
 However, only smaller MDP values are selected, and the complete C2 link loss situation is not considered in their study.